 e.g. Howe Sound, BC – snow melt and heavy rains annually produce great amounts of runoff, which often pick up rock material and vegetation.
 Over the years several bridges have been destroyed, causing several deaths.
 Consequently major engineering projects have been undertaken to try to control the runoff and debris floods.

 Frequently debris avalanches are associated with volcanic activity, for example at Mt.
 St. Helens (1980).
 This was the largest debris avalanche recorded in historic time.

-Landslides or rockslides occur when there are sudden rapid movements of large amounts of bedrock or regolith, not saturated with moisture (or it would be a debris avalanche).
+Landslides or rockslides occur when there are sudden rapid movements of large amounts of bedrock or regolith, NOT saturated with moisture (or it would be a debris avalanche).
+They are sudden and large-scale (unlike rockfalls), but do not include water/snow/ice (like debris avalanches).
 Often this occurs along well-defined planes, causing rock to slide downhill.
 Rockslides are common in heavily glaciated areas, where glaciers have carved deep, steep-sided valleys.

 e.g. Turtle Mountain (Frank) Slide in S.W.
 Alberta, 1903.
 An enormous mass of limestone (30 million cubic metres, 82 million tonnes) slipped 1000 metres downhill, buried part of a town, climbed 120 metres up the opposite side of the valley.
 70 people were killed.
 The slide may have been triggered by coal mining activity that weakened the already precarious rock structure.
 See Focus Study 14.1, “Frank Slide …” pp. 445 (13.1, 3CE, pp. 412-413).